Mingxin Liu

 Ph.D. student, Nanjing University of Information Science and Technology

-I am a first year Ph.D. student advised by Prof. Jun Xu at Nanjing University of Information Science and Technology.
+I am a first year Ph.D. student advised by Prof. Jun Xu at Jiangsu Key Laboratory of Intelligent Medical Image Computing (IMIC), Nanjing University of Information Science and Technology.
 My research focuses on Computational Pathology, utilizing weakly-supervised learning, geometric deep learning, and multimodal learning techniques.
 Prior to starting my Ph.D. study, I obtained my M.S degree in Computer Science at Heilongjiang University, advised by Prof. Jiquan Ma, and worked with Prof. Dinggang Shen, Prof. Jing Ke, Prof. Chunquan Li, and Dr. Hui Cui.

 Nanjing University of Information Science and Technology